Shedding light on the tip of the Wight walk

 Turn right onto another road (watch out for traffic as there is no pavement) and at its end at a Y-junction, fork right.
 Cross the busy A3055 main road to a grassy area and follow the footpath on its right up Barrack Shute towards Niton village.
 Take the first turn on the left (which looks like a driveway, but is Boxers Lane) and follow the path gently upwards to a kissing gate.
 Go straight on and follow the grassy coast path along the top of the cliffs.

-Turn left at the signpost pointing down the steep cliff just before a seat, and descend the steep steps to the road, taking care since these can be slippery.
+IMPORTANT NOTE: The route back down to the car park at the end of the Old Blackgang Rd is currently closed for maintenance.
+We'll update this walk once we have more details. --- Turn left at the signpost pointing down the steep cliff just before a seat, and descend the steep steps to the road, taking care since these can be slippery.
 At the road, turn right and follow it back to the car park.

 These old postcard views of the Undercliff show Windy Corner before (left) and after (right) the landslip of 1928.
 20,000 tons of falling rock destroyed the Niton to Chale road and landslips continue in this area today.
 Peregrine, raven and fulmar today nest on Gore Cliff above The Landslip.